-If you want to build credit in the United States but don’t have a Social Security number, you have options.
+If you want to build credit in the U.S. but don’t have a Social Security number, you have options.
 Many credit issuers accept Individual Taxpayer Identification Numbers, and some credit issuers allow you to open a line of credit based on your passport information.

 The best way to build good credit is to use your credit cards wisely.

 But if you’re an international student or a new immigrant, qualifying for a credit card can be a challenge.
 This is because many card issuers require a Social Security number (SSN) as part of the credit card application process.
 If you don’t have an SSN, you won’t qualify for those cards.

 SSNs are issued by the Social Security Administration to people who are born in the U.S. They are also issued to people who are authorized to work in the country — and new arrivals to the U.S. can apply for one once they are.

 So, what if you don’t have an SSN?
 You still have options.
 Keep reading to find out how you might be able to get a credit card without an SSN — and how to choose one that will help you build credit quickly.

 Apply for an Individual Taxpayer Identification Number

 Some credit card issuers allow applicants to provide an Individual Taxpayer Identification Number (ITIN) instead of a Social Security number.
 The IRS issues ITINs to nonresident and resident aliens (as well as qualifying spouses and dependents) who can’t obtain an SSN but must pay U.S. taxes.

 If you’re an international student studying stateside, you can also apply for an ITIN if you’re ineligible for an SSN.
 And if you’re in the country on an F-1 visa (students in traditional academic programs) or an M-1 visa (students in vocational programs), you might also be eligible for one.